 Proposed Community Astro Turf Pitch

-Prince Henry’s Grammar School, in partnership with the Football Foundation, is moving forward with an exciting project to build a new 3G AstroTurf pitch at the school.
+Prince Henry’s Grammar School, in partnership with the Football Foundation and local sports clubs, is moving forward with an exciting project to build a new 3G AstroTurf pitch at the school.
 The project has the support of the RFU, Sports Chevin and several local clubs who are keen to use the facilities for training and matches.
-These include Otley Town Football Club, Otley Zebras Rugby, Rugby League, Pool AFC, Menston Junior Football Club, Guiseley Football Club, Otley Athletics Club and more.
-We are also part of the Sports Chevin Group, who are working to improve sports facilities across the town.
+These include Otley Town Football Club, Otley Zebras Rugby, Rugby League, Pool AFC, Menston Junior Football Club, Otley Athletics Club and more.
+We are also part of the Sport Chevin Group, who are working to improve sports facilities across the town.

 Following delays due to the pandemic, our contractors have now submitted a planning application for the community 3G pitch at Prince Henry’s, with the support of our local partners and the Football Foundation.
 The planning application is now live for comment on the Leeds City Council Planning Portal 20/08447/FU.